WestGrid/ubcSummerSchool2018/1-program.md

 * talk to Garth
   - we would much prefer to capture screens with a camera, logistically we don't want to support instructor laptops, they might refuse to install software, etc.
-  - share the room numbers as soon as we have them
+  - DONE share the room numbers as soon as we have them
   - broadcasting from larger to one of the smaller rooms
 * work with Mathworks
   - we are really interested in using the TAH UBC license